backupbrew/switchbrew/Backlight services.md

 | 27  | \[3.0.0+\] [\#DisableVrMode](#DisableVrMode "wikilink")     |
 | 28  | \[3.0.0+\] [\#IsVrModeEnabled](#IsVrModeEnabled "wikilink") |

+## GetAmbientLightSensorValue

+No input.
+Returns an output float of the current ambient light sensor value (unit: lux).
+Note: float seems to be preceded by an u32 int (zeroes)

 ## GetCurrentBrightnessSetting

 No input.
 Returns an output u32 int of the current backlight level.